 Facebook’s unique market position

-Facebook stands in a unique position globally due to its reach with over 2 billion consumers that use it every month plus the c.7 million advertisers and 90 million small businesses on its platform.
+Facebook stands in a unique position globally due to its reach, with over two billion consumers that use it every month, plus the roughly seven million advertisers and 90 million small businesses on its platform.
 That reach may uniquely underpin Libra’s success, in part driven by such low potential customer acquisition costs (i.e. targeting its own users).

-Is Facebook the right player to launch a new global currency and what are the chances of success?3 positive observations
+Is Facebook the right player to launch a new global currency and what are the chances of success?

 - Facebook is taking a partnership, decentralised approach trying to bring in many players to an ecosystem that it itself does not control.
 The Founding Members included some big payment processors and Visa and Mastercard.
 Although there were no banks and no payment companies yet, the membership criteria would allow them to join.